-In this section, you’ll have a better understanding of the volume size related concepts.
+In this section, you’ll have a better understanding of concepts related to volume size.

 It is what you set during the volume creation, and we will call it nominal size in this doc to avoid ambiguity.

-Based on this nominal size, the replicas will be scheduled to those nodes that have enough allocable space during the volume creation.
+Based on this nominal size, the replicas will be scheduled to those nodes that have enough allocatable space during the volume creation.
 (See this doc for more info about node allocation size.)